cuiweiyuan/compiler/docs/appendix/known-limitations.md

 restricted to a hardcoded whitelist of known Miden procedures.

 This affects any procedure which returns a type larger than `u32` (excluding `Felt`, which for this purpose has the same size).
-For example, returing a Miden `Word` from a procedure, a common return type, is not compatible with Rust's ABI - it will attempt to generate code which allocates stack space in the caller, which it expects the callee to write to, inserting a new parameter at the start of the parameter list, and expecting nothing to be returned by value.
+For example, returning a Miden `Word` from a procedure, a common return type, is not compatible with Rust's ABI - it will attempt to generate code which allocates stack space in the caller, which it expects the callee to write to, inserting a new parameter at the start of the parameter list, and expecting nothing to be returned by value.
 The compiler handles